 After years of hype, immersive technologies such as virtual reality (VR) and augmented reality (AR) are reaching the point where practical supply chain applications are emerging.
 While VR is totally immersive, AR augments users' interactions with their environments.
 VR is two to five years from widespread adoption, while AR is further behind.

 Applications include maintenance, where headsets provide diagnostic and repair information, and in retail to enhance customer engagement.
 Gartner suggests identifying potential applications where immersive technology creates an advantage and running pilot projects to learn and understand the technology.

 2. Internet of Things

-Coming down from the peak of inflated expectations, the Internet of Things (IoT) is showing increased potential.
-Already, there's widespread application in the aviation industry, where thousands of sensors monitor performance and provide notifications when maintenance is necessary.
+The Internet of Thing (IoT) shows increased potential even after a peak of inflated expectations.
+Already, there's a widespread application in the aviation industry, where thousands of sensors monitor performance and provide notifications when maintenance is necessary.